12-Day Matses Indigenous Amazon Trek

-Epic 12-day Amazon adventure visiting remote Matses National Reserve and its little-known inhabitants.
+Epic 12-day Amazon adventure visiting remote Matses National Reserve.

 Includes all transport within Loreto, guides, meals and entrance fees.

 Hardy travellers now have the opportunity to witness the unique lifestyle of the private Matses indigenous people, as well as enjoy bountiful Amazon flora and fauna during this remarkable 12-day journey to the remote and biologically-important Matses National Reserve, which is to be found along Peru's northern border with Brazil.

 After a long time being uncontacted, the Matses are slowly opening their territory to curious and adventurous visitors keen to discover a universe where Man lives in harmony with his environment, while keeping alive centuries' old customs.

 Below prices are per person, with the price varying according to group size.

 |3 Pax||£3,103 / $3,960|